Duta/focs-2014-15/README.md

 The output should be self-explanatory.
 If you pass the test, it will ask you to generate an access token for canvas, and will upload your file (along with a hash value used for detecting plagiarism) to canvas.
+See the instructions above about how to get the token.
+Once it is displayed in a Canvas window copy-and-paste it into the terminal window then hit return.

-Please don't try and upload your assignments to canvas manually!
+**Please don't try and upload your assignments to canvas manually!
-If you do, you'll get a mark of 0.
+If you do, you'll get a mark of 0.**

 The list of current testing scripts is: